Search

 When it’s time to replace worn or damaged parts of your car, you can get OEM parts for the repair.
 You can either source them new or used.
 Since an OEM part is identical to the one your car was designed with, it will always fit and work with your car as the manufacturer intended.

-What are aftermarket parts?
+What does aftermarket mean for car parts?

 When looking at parts, look for certified aftermarket parts that are made specifically for your vehicle.
 For example, the Certified Auto Parts Association (CAPA) tests aftermarket parts for safety and compatibility.